 During 2018 all teaching teams have worked collaboratively to continue the research started in 2017 around how to monitor growth against the learning dispositions.
 It is a continued belief that this learning is new and that 2018 is a year of refining and providing opportunities for students to have a strong voice in what this tracking will look like.
 The leadership team continues to engage the Australian leading expert in this area, Kath Murdoch to provide critical feedback around how teachers notice what our students are demonstrating and how teachers support students in taking the lead to monitor, challenge and transfer the application of the learning dispositions across learning areas and situations.

 Turner continued their involvement with 6 other schools in the North Gungahlin Contemporary Literacies Project.
 This has been a 3 year project with Sydney and Griffith University and the team is currently applying for it to be an Australian Research Council project through a grant proposal.
 The project is an inquiry into how we can best build capacity of all educators to teach the general capabilities under the Australian Curriculum.
-At Turner, this is aligned with our inquiry Learning Dispositions.
+At Turner, this is aligned with our Inquiry Learning Dispositions.
 The team is developing a model that is backed by research to monitor and track growth of learning assets over time and positively impact on learning.
 The research proposal is at the cutting edge of educational research into 21 Century Learning- the Collaborative is one of the first of its kind in actively researching how to assess these 21 Century skills and dispositions.